 Social media engagement

-All musicians who make it through to the live shows are encouraged to actively promote their involvement on social media and will be given a mark out of 10 for their effort which will count towards the final score on the night.
+All musicians who make it through to the live shows are encouraged to actively promote their involvement on social media and will be given a mark out of 10 for their efforts, and these votes often influence the final result.

 At each of the live shows, the audience have the opportunity to vote for their top two acts.
 This will be used in the case of a tiebreaker.